ethz-coss/decongested/README.md

 The main research question guiding this research is:
 > How can self-organization and resilience principles be used in a way that makes cities more sustainable?

 This particular project focuses on transport and logistics networks and studies the ability of learning agents to leverage self-organization and continuously learn to share networked resources.
-This investigation involves frontier research at the intersection of game theory, machine learning, and complex multi agents sysetms.
+This investigation involves frontier research at the intersection of game theory, machine learning, traffic science, and complex systems.

 ### Repository Contents
 - dqn_agent contains the functions to run a Deep Q-Learning model